The Amplify Science digital teacher experience offers many useful features, including:

 Printable PDFs of the individual articles are also available in the Digital Resources of the applicable lesson, but you can also print a compilation of all the unit’s articles at once using the file located under Printable Resources on the Unit Overview page.

 Throughout the program, you will model a variety of strategies that students will then use on their own to make sense of increasingly complex science texts — an approach called Active Reading.
 This includes article annotation, which both you and your students can do digitally using the Library tools.
 Students can even submit these annotations to you for review!
 For more details on how digital annotation works, please review this video.
+(Some of the navigational elements in this video may not match the information in this article.)

 The following is a list of articles that are available in the Amplify Library (just search the title!) but are not actually referenced in the Teacher’s Guide, nor are they needed to teach the program with fidelity outside of California.